kimseunghyun-kr/ip/docs/README.md

 | `find UUID <UUID>`                                                   | Searches a task by its UUID and returns its order.    |

 ### Adding Tasks
+- note that tasks can only be made up of 1 word. for spaces, use underline!

 | Command                                                        | Description                                     |
 |----------------------------------------------------------------|-------------------------------------------------|